 Note – Moving a candidate to an application stage will prompt the process side bar, where you will be able to select an available application status:

 Depending on the configuration of your workflow, the transitions available to you may have certain requirements.
 For example, before you can drag an applicant away from an action stage, the action must first be completed.
-If you attempt to do this, or attempt any transition that is not available, you will get an error message in the bottom right hand corner:
+If you attempt to do this, or attempt any transition that is not available, you will get an error message in the bottom left hand corner:

 For more information on core system transitions and how they affect your recruitment workflow, please see the following GUIDE – Core System Transitions.

 Hint – You may also be able to move applicants on mass, by selecting multiple records.
 When you click the first card, it will become highlighted.
 Proceed to select the rest of the applications that you wish to update before dragging one of them to the destination stage.
 This will then move all applications, along with confirmation of the number of records updated.
+You can select multiple applications within a single workflow stage at once by selecting the first application, scrolling to the last application you want to select, then hold SHIFT on your keyboard and clicking at the same time.
+Note there is no Select All button available within the Pipeline View.

 The Process Side Bar